coder/coder/docs/changelogs/README.md

 These are the changelogs used by [generate_release_notes.sh]https://github.com/coder/coder/blob/main/scripts/release/generate_release_notes.sh) for a release.

 These changelogs are currently not kept in sync with GitHub releases.
-Use [GitHub releases](https://github.com/coder/coder/releases) for the latest information!
+Use [GitHub releases](https://github.com/coder/coder/releases) for the latest information.

 ## Writing a changelog